Do Go On - 360 - Alan Turing & The Enigma

 It's actually quite simple.

-It is pretty simple when you put all of that.
+It is pretty simple when you put all that.

-So the question is, what's your favourite crisps?
+So the question is what's your favorite crisps?

 What do you call a jacket potato?